CS21DAT506/DATP5/README.md

 Installing and setting up the code in a venv, which is most likely the easiest and most convenient approach, is described below in [venv section](#venv) below.

 ## Configuration
 It is possible to give the program an invalid configuration which will make the program fail.
 If the program crashes, first check the project configuration.
+Each of the files containing a main function has to be called within the directory in which they are defined.

 ## Data
 It is required to have training data before running the program, othervise it will not work.